lightning/bolts/05-onchain.md

 3. _A's offered HTLCs_: Zero or more pending payments (*HTLCs*) to pay B in return for a payment preimage.
 4. _B's offered HTLCs_: Zero or more pending payments (*HTLCs*) to pay A in return for a payment preimage.

 As an incentive for nodes A and B to cooperate, an `OP_CHECKSEQUENCEVERIFY` relative timeout encumbers node A's outputs in A's *commitment transaction*, and node B's outputs in B's *commitment transaction*.
-If node A publishes its commitment transaction, they won't be able to get their funds immediately but node B will.
-As a consequence, node A and B's *commitment transactions* are not identical, they are (usually) symmetrical.
+If node A publishes its commitment transaction, it won't be able to get its funds immediately but node B will.
+As a consequence, node A and B's *commitment transactions* are not identical, but they are (usually) symmetrical.

 See [BOLT #3: Commitment Transaction](03-transactions.md#commitment-transaction) for more details.